 Be sure to interlink these pages from other authoritative pages on the site closer to the holiday season.

-If you are worried about revealing exclusive deals on those pages too soon, add the deal information to the page later.
+If you are worried about revealing exclusive deals to shoppers on those pages too soon, add the deal information to the page later.
 You can still maintain the rest of the copy.